-The “real” cost of studying abroad will be your UND expenses less your study abroad expenses.
+The “real” cost of studying abroad includes more than tuition and fees.
 We can help you develop a budget for direct enroll or exchange programs.
 For programs through an affiliate provider, visit their website for program costs.
 Costs you will incur include:

 - UND application fee